enenumxela/subdomains.sh/README.md

 ## Credits

-Credit goes to the authors of the various tools used in this script:
+Credit goes to the authors of the various tools I used in this script:

 * [@OWASP](https://github.com/OWASP) for [amass](https://github.com/OWASP/Amass)
 * [@hakluke](https://github.com/hakluke) for [hakrevdns](https://github.com/hakluke/hakrevdns)